CBIIT/nci-softwaresolutions-tools/express-ejs-angular/README.md

 # express-ejs-angular template

-This template is designed to use the express framework in conjunction with ejs templates and optionally, angular components for dynamic pages.
+This template uses the express framework in conjunction with ejs templates and optionally, angular components for dynamic pages.
 The directory structure is as follows:

 ### Configuration (config.json)